cisco-asp-web/LTRMSI-3000/lab_1/lab_1-packet-walk.md

 ## Lab Objectives
-The student upon completion of Lab 1 should have achieved the following objectives:
+The student upon completion of the Lab 1 packet walk should have achieved the following objectives:

 * Understand how standard IPv4 or IPv6 packets are encapsulated with SRv6 headers
 * Understand the forwarding behavior of SRv6 enabled routers